Clockmender/My-AN-Nodes/README.md

 Opened branch for Blender 2.8, AN 2.1 All working nodes uploaded, there is one issue to resolve for the MIDI Bake Node in that the Bake to F-curve function is not yet fully functional.
 Tested against latest Blender 2.8 Beta form blender.org (dated 7 March 2019) and latest Test release of Animation Nodes 2.1 on MacOs only.

+# EDIT: 25 March 2019:

+Switch node added - switches between two inputs either at a fixed frame, or on an input condidtion. uses Dynamic Sockets, so first connected input determines socket type.
+To use Input condidtion, set frame to large number, e.g. beyond end frame of project as condition to switch is Either Frame exceeded, or Condition is True.

+There are still some bugs in the nodes that creae geometry as Blender methods have changed...
+I wil look at these over the next week, or so.

 Cheers, Clock.

 PS.
 I am rebuilding my website: https://clockmender.uk but it will take some time.
 There will be a set of pages explaining how to use these nodes, I have started though!